ilokesh14/SnakeGame/README.md

 # SnakeGame
-Snake Game build using Swing .
+Snake Game handcodedly bulit using Java Swing and jacco Library used for background sound .
+No other libraries are used everything is done through code ...